Skip to content

 Storage

-• Cloudflare Workers: Worker Secrets (encrypted at rest, not visible in dashboard)
+• Cloudflare Workers — Worker Secrets (encrypted at rest, not visible in the dashboard).

 Rotation